Skip to content

 • “Next: Team Meeting 2pm” — Pull from your calendar

 Templates are evaluated by Home Assistant’s built-in template API.
 The app sends your Jinja2 template to HA and displays the result on the tile.
-Templates re-evaluate on a configurable refresh interval so data stays current.
+Templates re-evaluate when you tap the tile or pull down to refresh the page — there’s no timed auto-refresh.

 {{ states.binary_sensor | selectattr('state', 'eq', 'on')